Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-93-the-silent-earth.md

 Daar made an interested noise and stood to prowl the room, gesturing for him to elaborate.

 “See…the Entity suffers fundamentally from a problem.
 It’s theoretically capable of mitosis, calving off a branch awareness from itself.
 It doesn’t, most likely because it fears value drift and believes the greatest threat to it at this point would be a rogue and hostile version of itself.
 But because it remains a single mind, it has finite attention.
-Dataminds---well, okay, the dataminds we’ve been able to decompile and *attempt* to understand---are just like our minds in that regard; their attention is limited by tightly-coupled processes.”
+Dataminds - well, okay, the dataminds we’ve been able to decompile and *attempt* to understand - are just like our minds in that regard; their attention is limited by tightly-coupled processes.”

 Liree flicked his ears forward, prompting Daar.
 Liree liked to teach this way.
 And Daar had cultivated a close friendship, so this was one of those foibles he found he enjoyed indulging.